Damaso-DD/k10-tutorial/README.md

 # k10-tutorial
-Files, scripts, and configurations for the How To Backup and Restore Kubernetes Clusters tutorial
+Scripts and YAML files for the tutorial **How To Backup and Restore Kubernetes Clusters**